Nicolas-Reyland/Chaikin3D/README.md

      style="float: left; margin-left: 10px;" />

-For examples of what I mean with "graphical" connections, try these commands: ```python3 chaikin3d.py -s cube -p full -cg 0``` and ```python3 chaikin3d.py -s cube -p full -cg 1```.
+For examples of what I mean with "graphical" connections, try these commands: ```python chaikin3d.py -s cube -p full -cg 0``` and ```python chaikin3d.py -s cube -p full -cg 1```.
 The grapchical connections are the black lines, while the main connections are the red lines.

 ## Usage

-To get help, use the ```python3 chaikin3d.py -h``` command.
+To get help, use the ```python chaikin3d.py -h``` command.

 Note: every option takes an argument.
 If an option takes a boolean argument, then *1*, *t* and *true* (case insensitive) will mean "true".
 For "false", these are accepted values: *0*, *f*, *false* (case insensitive).